Jason Momoa Admits How Long He Kept ‘Aquaman’ Role A Secret, Throws Axes, And Drinks Beer On ‘Jimmy Kimmel Live’

 A photo posted by Jason Momoa (@prideofgypsies) on

 As for where those axes came from, it turns out that Jason Momoa makes them himself.
-He even made a special one for Jimmy and as he gifted the talk show host with his own throwing ax, he tried to explain how to properly throw it so that nothing bad happens.
+He even made a special one for Jimmy, and as he gifted the talk show host with his own throwing ax, he tried to explain how to properly throw it so that nothing bad happens.
 As Jason said, you’re not supposed to throw it like a football.
-Instead, when throwing axes it is important to throw it straight.
+Instead, when throwing axes, it is important to throw it straight.

 While appearing on Jimmy Kimmel Live and keeping in the Frontier theme, Jason Momoa shows off his rugged manliness by holding a beer in one hand and throwing an ax at a bullseye with the other.
-It took Momoa a few tries to get warmed up but before the audience knew it, Jason was flinging axes across the stage and getting pretty close to the bullseye across the stage.
+It took Momoa a few tries to get warmed up, but before the audience knew it, Jason was flinging axes across the stage and getting pretty close to the bullseye across the stage.

 Just watching Momoa throw axes across the stage on TV makes one wonder what his home life might be like.
 It turns out that it’s pretty awesome and he possibly has the luckiest kids in the world.
 Momoa described where he lives and the zoo of animals that they keep dogs, wolves, and a donkey.
-He also claimed to have to feral kids with his wife Lisa Bonet.
+He also claimed to have to feral kids with his wife, Lisa Bonet.

 Last night I was on jimmy kimmel and threw some tomahawks.
 I'm very honored to be making American handmade custom products with @kennykirk @richardbaggettstudios @justinjamesknives @madeworn we started a collective to showcase small business artisans I offended a company who I love and appreciate @coldsteel.
 We made a tomahawk for jimmy and we will probably make 25 of ours.
 Very limited.
 I threw cold steel Hawks and let jimmy throw ours.
 Some people didn't get that.
 Sorry Lynn I wanted to clear the air so no one is butt hurt I love my trusty cold steel tomahawks.
 But I am making a special one of a kind handcrafted Product for those who would like a black wolf co knife or tomahawk.
 A dream of mine to unite artists to help small business in America.
 Aloha j